How I learned to stop worrying and love OpenClaw

 And remember, we’re not signing my personal Apple ID into the Mac mini.

-Mac mini (assistant machine): signed into a dedicated assistant Apple ID, running OpenClaw + BlueBubbles.
+The split looks like this.
+The Mac mini is the assistant machine signed into a dedicated assistant Apple ID, running OpenClaw and BlueBubbles.
 This is the only place the assistant sends messages from.
+The MacBook Pro is my personal machine signed into my personal Apple ID, running the source side of imsgkit.

 You’ve got (read-only) mail

-I also don’t want to break my zero-public-exposure rule.
-So for now I skipped Pub/Sub and webhooks.
+I want my assistant to answer questions about my inbox on demand, without giving it permission to send, delete, archive, or modify anything.
+I also don’t want to break my zero public exposure rule.
+So I skipped Pub/Sub and webhooks.
 No inbound endpoint, no public callback URL, no extra network surface area.
 Just pull when asked.

 What’s next?

-Well, that’s it for now.
-I’m in my second week of OpenClawing, and I’ve got to admit: once you let your hair down and stop treating the whole thing like a frightening disaster, it’s a lot of fun.
+Once you let your hair down and stop treating the whole thing like a frightening disaster, it’s a lot of fun.

 So go off with your friendly neighborhood clanker.
 Start small, stay paranoid, and enjoy.
-I’ll be writing more as I go.
-Let me know what your thoughts!